-However, like other social media platforms, this rapid explosion in growth has attracted the attention of fraudsters and hackers who are keen to exploit this mass market to launch targeted scams.
+However, like other social media platforms, this rapid explosion in growth has attracted the attention of fraudsters and resulted in an explosion in fake profiles.

 LinkedIn provides these criminals with an absolute treasure trove of personal information that can be used to commit identity theft, or more often than not, used in the careful crafting of a spear phishing attack.